crystal-lang/crystal-website/_posts/2023-06-28-Remilia-interview.md

 I hope so, yeah!
 I think it would be a great language for game development given how great the performance is, and how easy it is to pick up the language.

+## Where can we find more about you?

+I have a [personal web page](https://remilia.sdf.org/) where you can find all my projects.
+And as a teaser, you can hear The Secret of Monkey Island played with midi123 in [this video](https://www.youtube.com/watch?v=UX2in-whUik).